 It’s perfectly natural to select your clothes based on the weather or for a particular occasion.
 However, it may be beneficial to look for clothing made from breathable fabrics to help regulate your body temperature, regardless of the time of year.
 For added protection, consider wearing shirts designed for hyperhidrosis are becoming more available to people who sweat excessively.

 If you want to protect the shirts you already own, you can benefit from wearing an Ejis sweat proof undershirt.
-Our micro modal or cotton sweat proof undershirts feature a waterproof layer to prevent wet marks or sweat stains.
+Our micro modal or cotton sweat proof undershirts (buy in our shop or on Amazon) feature a waterproof layer to prevent wet marks or sweat stains.
 They are also infused with odor-fighting silver.

 As a modern man, you are probably not a stranger to the effects of stress and anxiety.
 However, when your stress level increases, so does your body temperature, resulting in increased sweat.
 If you have been trying to figure out how to get rid of sweaty armpits, you may want to work on reducing your stress level.